 There is a “Green Car” on the SKS that is the equivalent of first class.
 I think its primary convenience is that the carriages are close to the escalator, as opposed to the regular coaches on the end of the train.
 Maybe the seats are roomier, but not significantly.
 Maybe the main attraction is that the higher price keeps out the riff raff.
 (Egalitarian that i am, i believe that you meet more interesting people in steerage, at least on trains!)
 Reserved non-“Green Car” seats on the shinkansen are also slightly more expensive than unreserved, but i rarely bother getting reserved seats unless i'm traveling during a peak period and/or with companions/relatives.
 Maybe unreserved is fine, unless you are nervous, in which case the incremental price isn't exorbitant.

-If there is no convenient train from Kõriyama to Aizu, don't forget to check the buses, too, [Japanese] schedules to which are posted at http://www.aizubus.com/highway/koriyama1_1.html.
-They leave from Platform #4 in front of the Kõriyama station, and cost ¥1,000 each way (slightly less than the train), with tickets available from the kiosk near the platform.
+Besides the train from Kõriyama to Aizu, there are also buses too, [Japanese] schedules to which are posted at http://www.aizubus.com/highway/koriyama1_1.html.
+For some reason, they are truncatedly labeled “Wakamatsu”「若松」 (with no “Aizu-”;「会津」).
+They leave from Platform #4 in front of the Kõriyama station, and cost ¥1,100 each way (ever-so-slightly less than the train), with tickets available from the kiosk near the platform.
 If you get off the bus at Kita-Yanagihara (two stops after the bus leaves the highway, one stop before the Aizu-Wakamatsu station), it's only a ten minute walk to the university.

-There is also a bus directly between Shinjuku and Aizu, Japanese schedules to which are posted at http://www.aizubus.com/highway/shinjuku1_1.html (which costs about ¥5,000), a discount (only ¥2,200) bus between Tokyo Station and Washington Hotel in Aizu, the Sakura Kanko "Byakko" ("White Tiger") line, http://www.489.fm/010/audutokyo.html, and, twice a day, a bus from Narita to Kõriyama (from which one would take the bus or train to Aizu), http://www.fukushima-koutu.co.jp/x/modules/TinyD2/index.php?id=13 (schedule here: http://www.fukushima-koutu.co.jp/ride/highway_bus/f-k-nair/nair-k-f.html).
-There is also a "luxury discount" option Sakura bus, which costs about Y3,500.
+There is also a bus directly between Shinjuku and Aizu, Japanese schedules to which are posted at https://www.aizubus.com/highway/shinjuku/shinjuku_line_down, including an overnight bus (which costs about ¥5,000), a discount (only ¥2,200) bus between Tokyo Station and Washington Hotel in Aizu, the Sakura Kanko “Byakko” ("White Tiger") line, http://www.489.fm/010/audutokyo.html, and, twice a day, a bus from Narita to Kõriyama (from which one would take the bus or train to Aizu), http://www.chibakotsu.co.jp/kousoku/fukushima.htm.
+There is also a "luxury discount" option Sakura bus, which costs about ¥3,500.
 (The Sakura bus leaves from a parking lot a couple of blocks south of the Tokyo station on the Yaesu side, towards Tokyo International Forum, and goes to the Route Inn Hotel in Aizu; check the map for details.)
 Both buses take about 50% longer than the connecting trains, i.e. about 4.5 hours.
 They stop twice for 15 minutes at highway rest stops but there is no transfer.
 (Tip for those who like to drink and ride: there's no alcohol sold at the rest stops, so buy such refreshments before you board the bus.)

-Arriving in Aizu-Wakamatsu station (usually the terminus, or (if coming by bus) Washington Hotel near the station, unless on a train which continues on to Kita-Kata), guests can take a #19 bus (or #4 course?) to the University (12 min.) or Matsunaga (25 min.) until services ends around 21:00, after which a taxi is recommended.
+Arriving in Aizu-Wakamatsu station (usually the terminus, or (if coming by bus) Washington Hotel near the station, unless on a train which continues on to Kita-Kata), guests can take a bus to the University (12 min., bus-stop #2) until services ends around 21:00, after which a taxi is recommended.
 (Fare: about ¥1000 to the University, almost ¥2000 to Matsunaga Sun Mart.)

 The total one-way fare is almost $100 equivalent.
 Train schedule is here (http://www.u-aizu.ac.jp/clerk/ao/pd/cl-linkage/location/lg02_en.htm).
 Exact fares are indicated in the page http://www.u-aizu.ac.jp/location/access/access.html